Medical Policy: 02.04.65

 No evidence directly demonstrating improved outcomes in patients managed with the Afirma GEC was identified.
 Therefore, a chain of indirect evidence was developed, which addresses 2 key questions:

-The clinical setting in which the Afirma GEC is meant to be used is well-defined: individuals with atypia of undetermined significance/follicular lesion of undetermined significance or follicular neoplasm/suspicious for follicular neoplasm on FNA, who do not have other indications for thyroid resection (i.e. in whom the GEC results would play a role in surgical decision making).
+The clinical setting in which the Afirma GEC is meant to be used is well-defined: individuals with atypia of undetermined significance (AUS)/follicular lesion of undetermined significance (FLUS) or follicular neoplasm/suspicious for follicular neoplasm on FNA, who do not have other indications for thyroid resection (i.e. in whom the GEC results would play a role in surgical decision making).

 Decision impact studies, most often reporting on clinical management changes but not on outcomes after surgical decisions were made, suggest that in a least some cases, surgical decision-making is changed.
 These studies are described briefly.

-Duick et. al. reported on the impact of Afirma GEC test results on physician and patient decision making to operate on thyroid nodules with indeterminate cytology and Afirma GEC benign results in a sample of 395 nodules from 368 patients.
-Data were collected on 368 patients with 395 nodules.
-Surgery was performed in 7.6% of the patients with indeterminate cytology.
+Duick et. al. (2012) reported on the impact of Afirma GEC test results on physician and patient decision making to operate on thyroid nodules with indeterminate cytology and Afirma GEC benign results in a sample of 395 nodules from 368 patients.
+Surgery was performed in 7.6% of the patients with indeterminate cytology and a benign GEC result, less than the historical rate of thyroid resection (74%) in patients with indeterminate cytology.

 The 2014 study by Alexander et. al. provides some evidence about clinical management changes for patients with indeterminate thyroid nodules with the use of the Afirma GEC.
 While the treating physicians presumably elected to obtain the GEC testing with the intent of altering management recommendations, the magnitude of the difference in surgical recommendations for patients with GEC suspicious or benign results was large.